 At the beginning of the journey

-In the lyceum with the kids spent a fewpsychological tests.
-Many had impaired speech development, fine motor skills and visual-motor coordination.
-In total, the experiment involved three groups of children of different ages.
+We spent several days with the kids at the lyceumpsychological tests.
+Many were found to have speech development disorders, fine motor skills and visual-motor coordination.
+In total, three groups of children of different ages took part in the experiment.
 The youngest children were 4 years old.
-They were offered to practice using the “Learning to Cut” notebook consisting of 40 tasks.
-Exercises in it develop fine motor skills and spatial thinking: first, the child must cut the paper in straight and wavy lines, then in a circle, and at the end of the notebook already cut out complex shapes.
-For one and a half months, the small participants in the experiment carried out one task every day, like requires a technique. - After successfully completing the assignment, as advised in the pages of notebooks, we praised the child for coping.
-When we started the experiment, the children did not know how to hold the scissors or work with them.
-Many impulsively and somewhat chaotically performed tasks: the paper is torn, scissors fall out, the children are worried that they are failing, says the teacher-psychologist of the preschool department of lyceum No. 1451, Anna Tretyakova.
+They were offered to work with the “Learning to Cut” workbook, consisting of 40 tasks.
+The exercises in it develop the child’s fine motor skills and spatial thinking: first, the child must cut paper along straight and wavy lines, then in a circle, and at the end of the workbook, cut out complex figures.
+For one and a half months, the young participants in the experiment completed one task every day, as required by the methodology. – After successfully completing the task, as advised on the pages of the workbooks, we praised the child for having coped with it.
+When we began the experiment, the children did not know how to hold scissors or work with them.
+Many of them completed the tasks impulsively and somewhat chaotically: the paper was torn, the scissors fell out, the children were worried that they couldn’t do anything, says Anna Tretyakova, a teacher-psychologist at the preschool department of Lyceum No. 1451.

 First results